christopherromero/coding-standards/Coding-Standards.md

 - Where appropriate, use well-known acronyms to replace lengthy phrase names.
 For example, use UI for User Interface and OLAP for On-line Analytical Processing

 - When using acronyms, use Pascal case for acronyms more than two characters long.
 For example, use HtmlButton.
 However, you should capitalize acronyms that consist of only two characters, such as System.IO instead of System.Io.
+Avoid removing vowels from abbreviations.

 ## 2. Comments and General Style Guidelines